It’s been a few days since I wrote anything.

 “Why don’t we just bring my truck then, and I’ll drop you off at your apartment later?”

-I looked around and took a deep breath, “Okay, I guess that would work.
+“Okay, I guess that would work.
 I just need to leave before it gets too late.”

 I climbed into the back seat of Desiree’s car, just as Matt and Jennifer came up to the car.
 Jennifer was carrying a brown paper bag with the lid of a clear bottle poking out the top.
 Matt had a case of beer under his arm.

-“Hey, Tess!
-Riding out with us?”
-Matt said, smiling when he saw me sitting in the back seat.
+Matt smiled when he saw me sitting in the back seat.

-Jennifer looked into the car and seeing me said, “Here, take this and slide over,” handing me the brown bag she’d been carrying.
+She handed me the brown bag she’d been carrying.
 It was a large glass bottle with a handle on the side.
 I recognized it as the cheap vodka Daddy sometimes drinks when he was feeling…festive.

-The trailer was long, narrow, and with low ceilings and outside doors that opened up on opposite sides of the house, one just off the living room and the other near the kitchen.
+The stairs leading into the trailer were steep and narrow, so that only one person could walk up or down at any time.
+When I got inside, the trailer was long, narrow, and with low ceilings and outside doors that opened up on opposite sides of the house, one just off the living room and the other near the kitchen.
 Also at the center of the trailer was a kitchen and small circular dining room table.
-Along the backwall of the living room was a door, propped open to a small bedroom.
+Along the back wall of the living room was a door, propped open to a small bedroom.
+Eric wasn’t kidding when he At least fifteen people sat in the small living room, dining room, and kitchen.

 It was dark outside, and I must’ve missed seeing his car out front with everyone else’s.
 And, I hadn’t seen Alex in several days, so it didn’t occur to me for a second that he’d come to something like this since he didn’t usually hang out with people from work, always keeping himself apart from everyone else.